cyclus/cyclus/INSTALL.rst

   make
   make install

-As usually you can custom you cmake installation using the proper cmake flag.
+As usual you can custom you cmake installation using the proper cmake flag.
 All cmake variable can be listed using: ``cmake -LAH``.
 The main variable used are: